Sunday 30 October, 10.45am until 12.15pm, Henry Moore Gallery

 |Dr Sean Lang|

 senior lecturer in history, Anglia Ruskin University; director, Better History Forum

 Brian Simon Professor of History of Education, Institute of Education, University of London

 deputy head of school, Addey and Stanhope comprehensive school; London convenor, IoI Education Forum

-Curriculum Manager BA (Hons) Social Welfare and Policy, Havering College of Further and Higher Education
+lecturer in social theory, Havering College of Further and Higher Education

 From the invaders of the dark ages to today’s coalition, Simon Jenkins weaves a strong narrative using our most important dates.
 There have been long histories of England but there is no standard short work covering all significant events, themes and individuals.